Poverty in Mexico: Foreign trade policies and foreign dependence

+Government efforts and economic policies

 Administration after administration, economic policies and social development programs have been targeted at decreasing poverty and increasing development in the country.
 Even with the best of intentions, friction between the "special interests" of decision-makers and the general public welfare, makes it difficult for clear goals in the benefit of the public to be accomplished.

-Cancun is an example of where the government have failed to promote general welfare and unequal distribution of wealth.
-While known for its crispy white beaches, fancy hotels of international renown, and spring break; Cancun shows a notorious economical inequality between the touristic urban zones, and its more rural outskirts, where in various cases, the poorest neighborhoods lack one or more basic services.
+Cancún is an example of how the government has failed to promote general welfare and the unequal distribution of wealth.
+While known for its white-sand beaches, luxurious internationally renowned hotels, and spring break destinations, Cancún displays a notable economic inequality between the tourist-oriented urban areas and its more rural surroundings, where, in several cases, the poorest neighborhoods lack one or more basic services.